hospital software security

 Conduct Regular Risk Assessment

-• Shortcomings in the education of the medical staff.
+• Gaps in training for medical staff.

-• Vulnerabilities in the healthcare organization’s security.
+• Weaknesses in the healthcare organization’s security.

 Backup Data to an Offsite Location